-This command can create 2D geometries from a 3D model from different views on current XY plane in model space.
-Using this tool you can create top, front, isometric views of geometry in under a minute.
+This command can create 2D geometries from a 3D model using its different views on XY plane in model space.
+Using this tool you can create Top, Front and Isometric views of geometry in under a minute.

-For explaining this command I will use this sample 3D drawing, you can also download data files for this article.
+For explaining this command I will use this sample 3D drawing, you can also download this drawing from this link to follow along.

-Open the drawing in AutoCAD then switch to 3D modelling workspace and change visual style to Shaded if it is not already selected from visual style panel of visualize tab.
-Now change your view to top from view cube or views drop down present in top left of drawing area.
+Open the drawing in AutoCAD then switch to 3D modeling workspace and change visual style to Shaded.
+Change your view to Top from View Cube or from views drop down menu.

 Understanding FLATSHOT dialogue box: